 The project's Environmental and Social Risk Classification has been rated as Substantial under the World Bank's ESF.
 A more detailed assessment of the known environmental and social risks will be presented in the accompanying ESMF for this project, and the risks for each activity will be determined upon screening each site by the PIU during the implementation phase.

-Table 1: Main Social Risks Related to Each Project Component summarizes the main risks related to each of the project's components.
+Table 1 summarises the main risks related to each of the project's components.

-Table 1: Main Social Risks Related to Each Project Component
+Table 1:Main Social Risks Related to Each Project Component